19 School Principals Suspended Over Poor Matric Results

 • Rawalpindi

-These schools reportedly had a pass percentage below 40%, significantly lower than the provincial average.
+In many of these schools, the pass percentage dropped below 40%, significantly lower than the provincial average.

-• Special teacher training programs to improve classroom teaching methods.
+• Specialized teacher training programs to enhance classroom methods.

-• Regular academic audits to monitor students’ learning outcomes.
+• Regular academic audits to track school progress.

-• Introduction of modern learning tools and digital resources.
+• Integration of modern teaching tools and digital learning aids.